 Periodically, interest rate swaps, commodity swaps and forward exchange contracts are used to manage market risks and reduce exposure resulting from fluctuations in interest rates, commodity prices and foreign currency exchange rates.
-Changes in the fair value that are not designated as hedges are recorded in earnings within Other income at each measurement date.
+Changes in the fair value of financial instruments that are not designated as hedges are recorded in earnings within Other income at each measurement date.
 The Company does not use derivatives for trading purposes.
-Readers are referred to Note 12 for further discussion on financial instruments.
+Readers are referred to Note 13 for further discussion on financial instruments.